Top 6 Accounting Tips for New Business Owners

 5. Keep Your Personal and Business Expenses Separate

 Mixing personal and business expenses can lead to bookkeeping headaches and potential tax issues.
-Always use your business bank account and credit card for company-related expenses.
-If you need to reimburse yourself, document the transaction properly.
+Do not use your corporate cards for personal expenses.
+Instead transfer funds to your personal chequing account and use your personal debit and credit card to cover living expenses.
 Clear separation of finances makes tax filing easier and provides a clearer picture of your business’s financial health.

 6. Determine How to Pay Yourself: Dividend or Salary

 As a business owner, deciding how to pay yourself is an important financial decision.
 You can take a salary, dividends, or a combination of both.
-Salaries provide predictable income and contribute to CPP (Canada Pension Plan), but they also come with administrative burdens such as payroll remittances, tax withholdings, and issuing wage statements.
+Salaries provide predictable income and contribute to the Canada Pension Plan (CPP), but they also come with administrative burdens such as submitting payroll on time, payroll tax withholdings and remitting to the CRA, and issuing wage statements.
 Dividends, on the other hand, have less administrative work but do not contribute to CPP and are taxed differently.
 Consulting a CPA can help you determine the most tax-efficient and practical strategy based on your financial goals and business structure.
+Try using our free tax calculator to estimate the difference between non-eligible dividends and salary.

 Final Thoughts